CESAR CHAVEZ: RESPECT FOR ALL

 Then ask the question of what led Cesar Chavez to move from his anger about how his family was treated when he was growing up and his experiences with racism, to respect for people of all races and religions, for women, for gays and lesbians, and for sentient animals.

 Guidelines for Class Discussion:

-There are a number of valid responses.
+There are a number of valid responses to the question posed above.
 These include: (1) He believed in the ethical principle of reciprocity taught by all major religions and in the Judeo/Christian religions as the Golden Rule: “Do unto others as you would have others do unto you.” or “Love they neighbor as thyself.”
 Chavez was an observant Catholic who tried to apply the ethical principles of the Christian religion; (2) a realization that you cannot demand respect for your group without giving respect to others; and (3) except with respect to animals, a practical need to gain allies.